kovaliovyuriy/lnmp/README.md

+## Recommend

+This project no longer adds new features and is only for daily maintenance.
+It is recommended to use the docker-compose version.
+Project link: https://github.com/linuxeye/bypanel

+## lnmp
 This script is written using the shell, in order to quickly deploy `LEMP`/`LAMP`/`LNMP`/`LNMPA`/`LTMP`(Linux, Nginx/Tengine/OpenResty, MySQL in a production environment/MariaDB/Percona, PHP, JAVA), applicable to RHEL 7, 8, 9(including CentOS,RedHat,AlmaLinux,Rocky), Debian 9, 10, 11, 12, Ubuntu 16, 18, 20, 22 and Fedora 27+ of 64.

 Script properties: